ekusuma/handin240/README.md

 3. Submits all files to your handin directory in AFS.
 4. Creates a PDF of your code **that you must submit to Gradescope**.

-To reiterate: **DO NOT FORGET TO SUBMIT THE PDF TO GRADESCOPE!** Otherwise you won't receive credit for your code!
+To reiterate: **DO NOT FORGET TO SUBMIT THE PDF TO GRADESCOPE!** Remember that homework assignments have both code *and* a written component.
+Don't forget, or you won't receive credit for your work!
 You'll need to either `scp` or use some other file transfer program to copy the PDF to your machine, so that you can submit to Gradescope.